+11.8.2 New section - Greenpower® separate purchases. - 11.8.3 New section - bulk Greenpower® purchases.
+11.8.4 New section - Voluntary surrender of LGCs in the REC Registry for one individual building.
 11.8.5 New section - Voluntary surrender of LGCs in the REC Registry for multiple buildings.
 11.8.6 New section - Voluntary surrender of LGCs appearing on electricity bills 11.8.7 New section - Voluntary surrender of LGCs on a periodic basis 11.8.8 New section - Status of LGC surrender in the REC Registry.
 11.8.9 New section - Building owners purchasing GreenPower® for tenant consumption.
 11.8.10 New section - Building owners voluntarily surrendering LGCs for tenant consumption.
-Appendices Appendix A No changes.
-Appendix B Minor editorial amendments.
-Appendix C Appendix C (v2.0) deleted.